future-architect/vuls/README.md

 ```
 With this sample command, it will ..
 - Use SSH Key-Based authentication with empty password (without -ask-key-password option)
-- Sudo with no password (without -ask-sudo-password option)
 - Scan only 2 servers (server1, server2)
 - Print scan result to terminal